Introducing GPS Tracking To Drivers

 There are also many positives for the driver.
 A facility maintenance company in Nevada had a driver that had been accused of causing an accident and was cleared when the system proved that the vehicle had never even been in the vicinity of the alleged accident.
 The company avoided an insurance scam and we see this as a win-win for everyone.

-If a customer claims they never showed up, didn’t spend enough time there, or were too early or too late, you have proof to agree or refute the claim.
+If a customer claims they never showed up, didn’t spend enough time there, or was too early or too late, you have proof to agree or refute the claim.
 They can’t argue with the system.
 This type of proof already led to lower customer turnover rates for many GPS Fleet Customers, which benefits everyone.

 We’ve put together the following topics to help you introduce the system to your employees.
 We suggest breaking down your presentation into four main points: Introducing The GPS units, describe the GPS tracking system, benefits of GPS tracking and questions & answers.